vamshikrishnadiddi/conversational_ai_bot/README.md

 Technologies used are python, langchain, streamlit, pinecone DB, OpenAI

-This is a conversational Ai bot , which interacts like a human with the customers and
+Thisconversational Ai bot , interacts like a human with the customers and

-assist them about the social media platform.
+assist them about the social media platform called coto which is only for women.

-I have trained the bot with a social media platform so

-bot can answer the queries regarding the platform and assist with
+So the bot only answers regarding the queries related to Coto and assist customers with

-any technical issues and help them resolve it
+any technical issues